Brighton Corporation Tramways

 Uniforms

-Although uniform jackets remained unchanged right through to the mid 1920s, there were changes to both the cap badges and the licences.
-The round municipal licences appear to have been superseded by a new elaborate design circa 1920, which though still brass, now carried the full municipal arms along with a nickel employee number preceded by either an 'M' or a 'C'.
+Although the uniform jackets remained unchanged right through to the mid 1920s, there were changes to both the cap badges and the licences.
+The round municipal licence badges appear to have been superseded by a new elaborate design circa 1920, which though still brass, now carried the full municipal arms along with a nickel employee number preceded by either an 'M' or a 'C'.
 Like its predecessor, it was backed in leather with a loop to facilitate suspension from a jacket button.
-A change was also made to the main cap badge, probably sometime in the mid-to-late 1920s, so that it now incorporated a brass plate supported by feathers, which bore either a nickel ‘M’ (for ‘Motorman’) or ‘C’ (for ‘Conductor’), along with an employee number (see below).
-This seems to have been intended to replace the municipal licences, as these no longer appear on photographs taken after this date.
+A change was also made to the main cap badge, probably some time in the mid-to-late 1920s, so that it now incorporated a brass plate supported by feathers, which bore either a nickel ‘M’ (for ‘motorman’) or ‘C’ (for ‘conductor’), along with an employee number (see below for an example).
+This seems to have been intended to replace the municipal licence badges, as these no longer appear on photographs taken after this date.

-Photographs of inspectors are rare, but those that do survive (from the latter years of the tramway) suggest that they wore single-breasted tunics with lapels.
-A cap badge has survived (see below), which is very similar to the deep red enamel cap badges issued to tramcar staff, but with 'Inspector' in a ribbon beneath the municipal shield (see below).
-It is possible that this was subsequently issued in chrome (during the 1930s), but if so, no examples are known.
-Perhaps uniquely amongst UK tramway systems, Brighton issued inspectors with licences.
-Examples have survived from the 1901-1920s period, which are identical to those worn by conductors and motormen (see below), save for the grade — 'Inspector'.
+Photographs of inspectors are rare, but those that have survived (from the latter years of the tramway) suggest that they wore single-breasted tunics with lapels.
+The first cap badges were very similar to the deep red enamel cap badges issued to tramcar staff, but with the grade ('DEPUTY CHIEF INSPECTOR' is known, but 'CHIEF INSPECTOR' and 'INSPECTOR' presumably existed too) in a ribbon below the shield device.
+This was superseded, probably in the mid-to-late 1920s, by a very similar design of badge, but incorporating feathers ('INSPECTOR' is known).
+It is possible that the latter design of badge was subsequently issued in chrome (during the 1930s), but if so, no examples are known.

 Brighton Corporation, in common with many tramways during the Great War, employed female staff to replace men lost to the armed services.
 I am only aware of a single photograph of one of these ladies, which unfortunately, was taken at a distance.
 The subject is wearing a tailored, single-breasted jacket with lapels and epaulettes, along with a long matching skirt; it is unclear what insignia, if any, the jacket carried.
 Headgear took the form of a wide-crown peaked cap; this bore a script-lettering grade badge rather than the standard BCT cap badge.